• Ebook

 • corn starch - Potato starch in the same amount will work great here too.
 I do not recommend using tapioca starch as it can get gloopy and have a texture more like pudding.

-Because our house is primarily gluten-free and dairy-free, we make our Italian hot chocolate using the substitutions below.
+Because our house is primarily gluten-free and dairy-free, we make our thick hot chocolate using the substitutions below.
 We tested the recipe as listed too -- all versions are delicious and taste nearly the same!

 • Dairy-Free and Vegan - While you can use any plant-based dairy-free milk for this recipe, our recipe trials found that lite coconut milk or a 50/50 split of full-fat coconut milk and water made the most authentic Italian Hot Chocolate.